Mmejiaro/ITCS-6150_Project/README.md

 ## Usage
+1. Sidebar on left, can select a page, Defaulted to Main
+- Main Page
     1. Enter a course name (press enter to apply)
-    - ***Please note currently the input has to be specific to the course title from the csv file:***
-    - ***other inputs will cause an error to appear***
-    - ***Please note that componenets apart from the input text box such as Cost range, selection of subjects etc are not functional as of now.
-These functionalities will be made available during the submission of the second deliverables.***
-    - Some Examples of valid inputs (refer to csv for more inputs):
-       - Ultimate Investment Banking Course
-       - Black Algo Trading: Build Your Trading Robot
-       - Excel functions to analyze and visualize data
-       - Guitar Lessons - Blind Blake - King Of Ragtime Blues Guitar
-       - Mastering JavaScript
-       - Photoshop Tools 101
-       - Django For Beginners
     2. Select cost either Pay, Free, Both (selecting Free disable range picker)
     3. Pick the maximum value that the user is willing to pay
-4. Select the subject(s) of interest
-5. Select level(s) of interest
-6. The recommended courses will appear at the bottom
+    5. The recommended courses will appear at the bottom
+- Data Info Page
+    1. Choose a question from the following four provided
+    2. Graphical representation / table of that data will appear at bottom based on selected question
+- Static Dashboard
+    1. Dependent on Main Page, Stores courses in a table based on pervious searches
+    2. By default dashboard is empty with no information was inputed in Main Page
+    3. Can view all courses that were searched on main page during the specific session

 ## Project Status
-Project is: _in progress_
+Project is: _complete_

-To do:
-- Improve upon user input
-- Improve UI design for a more user-friendly approach
-- Dashboard for user to keep track of the suggested returns
-- Visual representation of data set

 ## Contact